jonghyeonk/FLAWD/README.md

 # Project Name: FLAWD

 ## General info
 FLAWD is a formal language that can characterise process-data quality problems, specifically those captured by the event log data imperfection patterns, and a software tool that supports this language and through which errors can be injected into event logs in a controlled way.
-FLAWD addresses the issue of unavailability of labelled real world event logs for developing and evaluating event log quality management and repairing techniques.
+FLAWD can address the issue of unavailability of labelled real world event logs for developing and evaluating event log quality management and repairing techniques.

 ## Technologies
 * Python - version 3.11.9